 Your named person is your “attorney in fact" in a power of attorney document.
 This agent of authority may be granted the power to handle your financial matters or other personal affairs as designated.
 Power of attorney forms must be signed in front of a licensed notary public to ensure the validity of the document.

 There are many different types of powers of attorney.
-The power of attorney document you create will depend on your goals and needs.
+The power of attorney document you create and the powers granted will depend on your goals and needs.

 We can help you establish different kinds of powers of attorney, including:

 - Durable power of attorney - Without this POA, a conservator or guardian would need to represent you if you become incapacitated.
-This document ends at your death.
+This document remains in effect until your death.

-- Healthcare power of attorney - This POA appoints someone to make health care decisions for you should you be unable to make those decisions yourself.
+- Healthcare power of attorney - Appoints someone to make health care decisions for you should you be unable to make them yourself.